New Venezuela parliament leaves Western-backed Guaido out in cold

 But the president refused to cede, and the standoff continues to this day.

-In December, the opposition-led National Assembly passed a decree allowing itself to continue functioning in parallel with the new Maduro-majority chamber until fresh elections are held in 2021.

-But political scientist Jesus Castillo-Mollendo said the unilateral ruling has no basis in law.
+The outgoing opposition-led National Assembly is trying to maintain its existence but political scientist Jesus Castillo-Mollendo said its unilateral ruling to continue sitting has no basis in law.

 Nor does it seem to enjoy much popular support, added Alarcon.